crcollins/molml/README.md

 MolML works with both Python 2 and Python 3.
 It has been tested with the versions listed below, but newer versions should work.

-    python>=2.7/3.4/3.5
+    python>=2.7/3.4/3.5/3.5/3.6
     numpy>=1.9.1
     scipy>=0.15.1
     pathos>=0.2.0
     future  # For python 2

-NOTE: Due to an issue with multiprocess (a pathos dependency), the minimum version of python that will work is 2.7.4.
+NOTE: Due to an issue with multiprocess (a pathos dependency), the minimum version of Python that will work is 2.7.4.
 For full details see [this link](https://github.com/uqfoundation/multiprocess/issues/11).
 Without this, the parallel computation of features will fail.

 Install
 =======

-Once the dependencies are installed, the package can be installed with pip.
+Once `numpy` and `scipy` are installed, the package can be installed with pip.

     $ pip install molml